Iasa-Global/btabok/pages/engagement_model/governance_em.md

 - Control

+IT and technology governance is generally a subset of larger organization frameworks and processes.
 Popular frameworks such as COBIT and ITIL may be used for IT governance.
 These are often used in large organizations and are comprehensive frameworks.
 However, implementing such a comprehensive framework takes a lot of time and effort.
 Smaller organizations may find these frameworks overwhelming and settle for developing a framework which meets essential